nagasamudramkarthik/Readers-Writers-Starvefree/README.md

 Reader process:

-wait(mutex);   //this mutex is saem for readers as well as for writers
+wait(mutex);   //this mutex is same for readers as well as for writers

 wait(rd);   // this is for maintaining mutual exclusion b/w readers for increasing readcount atomically